gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v8.3.0.0 2013/01/16 Added git submodule slotmachine-cpp to 'lib/slotmachine-cpp'.
+v8.3.1.0 2013/01/16 Updated the slotmachine-cpp sub-repo URL in .gitmodules from SSH to HTTPS, in an attempt to fix the error TravisCI had while trying to download it. v8.3.0.0 2013/01/16 Added git submodule slotmachine-cpp to 'lib/slotmachine-cpp'.
 This library adds method-capable callback functionality to C++, closes #95.
 Repalced C-style unrecognised command callback with Slotmachine callback.
 Added info about callbacks to the README. v8.2.4.0 2013/01/14 Renamed code files to follow new convention (i.e. got rid of the 'Clide' prefix), closes #94. v8.2.3.0 2013/01/14 Changed 'Error' to 'ERROR' in 'Clide: Error: Num. of received param...' in 'src/Clide-Rx.cpp', closes #64.